 Most points (single game): JD Tisdale- 49 vs. Macomb County Cougars (2012), Marquavian Stephens- 41 vs. Flint’s Finest (2013)

 Ahasureus “Syro” McDonald– Made the biggest leap from unknown to a bona fide star in the spring/summer of 2010.

 Demetrius “Meechie” Miller– Athletic lefty that blossomed into his own as mentioned above.
 The guy just kept getting better and better.

-JD Tisdale– Most athletically gifted of all and he showed that by dunking many times over.
+JD Tisdale– Most athletically gifted of all and he showed that by dunking on guys many times over.
 Helped make the program one sought after by events and players.

 Mike Repovz– The strongest guy we’ve had with the nicest disposition.
 Would routinely smile while knocking opponents over.
 Played D1 football at CMU